MoritzR/fints2ledger/README.md

 fints2ledger
 ```

-This will download the transactions from the 90 days (by default) and tries to convert them to a ledger journal.
+This will download the transactions from the last 90 days (by default) and tries to convert them to a ledger journal.

 For a list of available command line arguments, run
 ```